-- Solid Waste Perflourochemicals (PFCs) Evaluation — Groundwater Data
+- Solid Waste Perfluorochemicals (PFCs) Evaluation — Groundwater Data

-- Solid Waste Perflourochemicals (PFCs) Evaluation — Treated Leachate Prior to Spray Irrigation Land Application
+- Solid Waste Perfluorochemicals (PFCs) Evaluation — Treated Leachate Prior to Spray Irrigation Land Application

-- Solid Waste Perflourochemicals (PFCs) Evaluation — Landfill Gas Results, 2007 - Veolia and Pine Bend Landfill
+- Solid Waste Perfluorochemicals (PFCs) Evaluation — Landfill Gas Results, 2007 - Veolia and Pine Bend Landfill

 - Results from Testing at Wastewater Treatment Plants (posted July 20, 2007).

 - Settlement Agreement and Consent Order with 3M for PFC Cleanup.
-The MPCA Citizens' Board voted 9-0 on Tuesday, May 22nd, to approve the Settlement Agreement and Consent Order with 3M regarding the 3M Chemolite Disposal site, the 3M Oakdale Disposal Site, and the 3M Woodbury Disposal Site.
+The MPCA Citizens' Board voted 9-0 to approve the Settlement Agreement and Consent Order with 3M regarding the 3M Chemolite Disposal site, the 3M Oakdale Disposal Site, and the 3M Woodbury Disposal Site (May 22, 2007).

 - Proposed Consent Order on PFCs - A Summary of Negotiations (May 16, 2007)

-- The Proposed Consent Order presented to the MPCA Citizens' Board on May 22, 2007.
+- The Proposed Consent Order presented to the MPCA Citizens' Board on May 22, 2007: 3M Board Item